Caring.com

 Certified Staff

-Seniors struggling with addiction will have different mental and physical health needs than other seniors.
+Seniors with addiction challenges have different mental and physical health needs than other seniors.
 Check if the facility has certified staff members and caregivers qualified to provide this specialized care and treatment for seniors struggling with addiction.

 Medication Guidelines